'I set the bar pretty high for myself' - Pressure no problem for Sheffield Steelers' boss ahead of 2023-24 season

-Sheffield Steelers' coach Aaron Fox happy to embrace the pressure heading into 2023-24 Elite League campaign
+Sheffield Steelers head coach Aaron Fox on handling expectations during the 2023-24 Elite League season and facing off against Coventry Blaze and Guildford Flames

 Only last month, Steelers’ opener Tony Smith said the pressure was on to deliver a first trophy since the Challenge Cup in 2019 - what would be even better is a first regular season league title since 2016.